 How does Canada’s economy affect its currency?

 It’s not just outside demand for Canada’s resources that strengthens its currency.
-This year the Canadian government has stated that all Canadians that want a vaccine will have one by the end of September.
+This year the Canadian government has stated that all Canadians that want a vaccine will have one by the end of September and so far, as of May 01, 2021, 33.67% of Canadians have received at least one dose.
 This will hopefully provide incentive for Canadians and Canadian companies to invest in Canada, boosting its economy.
 More growth means more jobs, more taxes and most importantly economic stability and with that comes foreign investments.
 Economic and political stability are the two main criteria that foreign investors look at, and Canada provides this, but it will provide more of this as the year goes on.

 Unexpected negatives impacting the Canadian dollar